 Initial implementation will begin January 18, 2016.
 Beginning on that date resources will be available for turning in applicable records (please see details below) and IACUC, Husbandry and Veterinary staff will be visiting facilities and laboratories to evaluate application of the new processes and to provide help and guidance to research personnel on these processes.
 Final implementation and adherence to these new standards is expected by April 15, 2016.

-- For non-USDA covered species, each animal room (or animal facility) will have a drop box for surgical records.
+- For non-USDA regulated species, each animal room (or animal facility) will have a dropbox for surgical records.
 Research personnel should use drop boxes to submit completed surgical records (or copies of those records if the laboratory wishes to maintain original copies for their own purposes) when the postsurgical monitoring period is complete for the species listed above.
 Facility staff will maintain the records locally for the year period, then dispose of them appropriately after that time.

-- Surgical records for USDA-covered rodents (GPs, hamsters, etc.) will be turned into veterinary technicians for filing and storage.
-This follows the process we currently have for the USDA-covered non-rodents.
-Locations of veterinary technician drop boxes can be found in the applicable guideline listed above.
+- Surgical records for USDA-regulated rodents (GPs, hamsters, etc.) will be turned into veterinary technicians for filing and storage.
+This follows the process we currently have for the USDA-regulated non-rodents.
+Locations of veterinary technician dropboxes can be found in the applicable guideline listed above.